-Director Role Biography Number of Directorships (excluding RBCEL) Internal RBC / External Appointments Troy Maxwell (Residency: Canada) Chief Operating Officer of RBC Capital Markets Troy Maxwell is Chief Operating Officer of RBC Capital Markets with global responsibility for all operational and administrative matters of the firm, including optimising cost base management and financial resources, and leading the response to regulatory change.
+Director Role Biography Number of Directorships (excluding RBCEL) Internal RBC / External Appointments Troy Maxwell (Residency: Canada) (Resigned 20 November 2024) Chief Operating Officer of RBC Capital Markets Troy Maxwell is Chief Operating Officer of RBC Capital Markets with global responsibility for all operational and administrative matters of the firm, including optimising cost base management and financial resources, and leading the response to regulatory change.
 Previously, he was Executive Vice President of Finance and Chief Financial Officer of RBC Capital Markets and Technology & Operations, where he oversaw all finance services to RBC's wholesale business and technology and operations platform.
-Prior to joining RBC, Troy was Chief Financial Officer of CIBC World Markets and a partner at PricewaterhouseCoopers LLP, where he led the financial institutions and corporate treasury risk management consulting and advisory business.
-Troy is a Chartered Professional Accountant, and holds an Honours BA and a Master's Degree in Accounting from the University of Waterloo.
-1 Internal RBC Non- Executive Directorship 2 External Non-Executive Directorships Nadine Ahn (Residency: Canada) (Resigned 13 th September 2023) Chief Financial Officer, RBC Nadine Ahn was recently appointed as the Chief Financial Officer for RBC and a member of the Group Executive.
-She previously held the role as Senior Vice- President, CFO Capital Markets, RBC and had global accountability for financial governance, control, valuations and performance management for Investor & Treasury Services and Capital Markets, and is a member of Operating Committees for both businesses.
-She is also a member of the CAO & CFO Operating Committee and is based in Toronto, Canada.
-1 Internal RBC Non- Executive Directorship Andrew Hammond (Residency: Canada) Global Head Market & Counterparty Credit Risk, RBC Andrew Hammond is responsible for the enterprise wide oversight and governance of market, counterparty credit, and liquidity risk as well as global model risk management and validation.
-He has held various progressively senior roles across GRM and RBC, most recently, as Senior Vice President, Enterprise Risk, he was responsible for leading the strategic management of risk, including defining and quantifying RBC's risk appetite, leading RBC's enterprise wide stress testing efforts to ensure financial resiliency, identification and management of emerging risk and acted as COO for the GRM function.
-Andrew has an MBA from the Schulich School of Business at York University with a specialisation in Finance and a Bachelor of Fine Arts from Ryerson University.
-1 Internal RBC Directorships 2 External Non-Executive Directorship
+Prior to joining RBC, he was Chief Financial Officer of CIBC World Markets and a partner at PricewaterhouseCoopers LLP, where he led the financial institutions and corporate treasury risk management consulting and advisory business.
+Mr Maxwell is a Chartered Professional Accountant, and holds an Honours BA and a Master's Degree in Accounting from the University of Waterloo.
+1 Internal RBC Directorship 2 External Non- Executive Directorships Lindsay Patrick (Residency: Canada) Appointed 20 November 2024 Head of Strategy, Marketing & Sustainability Lindsay Patrick is Managing Director and Head of Strategy, Marketing and Sustainability at RBC Capital Markets and a member of the firm's Operating Committee.
+Ms Patrick has over two decades experience in investment banking, spanning trading floors across North America, Europe, Australia, and Asia.
+She began her career with RBC Capital Markets in Investment Banking in Toronto and spent 10 years across variety of positions in Global Equities with a global bank in London before returning to RBC Capital Markets in 2016.
+Ms Patrick received her MBA with Honours in Finance from The Wharton School at the University of Pennsylvania, her BBA with Honours in International Business from Bishop's University, is a CFA Charterholder and completed the CFA Certificate in ESG Investing.
+She sits on the Advisory Board for the Institute of Sustainable Finance and is recognized as leader in sustainability in Canada as a Clean50 Honoree.
+She is an active volunteer within her local community and serves on the Board Directors for the Oakville Community Foundation. • 3 External Non- Executive Directorships